marvrez/ObjectDetector/README.md

 # Object Detector
 ### Object detector and tracker based on objects color using OpenCV
 ---

+The object detector is simple and currently only tracks blue, green, yellow and red colored objects.

 ### Dependencies

-1. OpenCV
+1. OpenCV.
-1. C++11 or newer compiler.
+2. C++11 or newer compiler.
+3. Webcam to test with.

+### Building

+1. `mkdir build && cd build`, this should only be done the first time building the project.
-2. Webcam
+2. `cmake ..`
+3. `make`